MagaliTrueAnalytics/Portfolio/README.md

 This portfolio is both a technical showcase and a reflection of how data can support **real-world problem solving** in industries that matter.

-As of now, six projects are available, with more exciting analyses on the way!
+As of now, 7 projects are available, with more exciting analyses on the way!

 <h2>📂Project Structure</h2>